Ajda Pekkan

-Pekkan spent the first twenty years of her singing career with dozens of songs released as cover versions.
+Pekkan spent the first twenty years of her singing career focusing on releasing covers.
 These songs, which were generally written by Fikret Şeneş and included "Kimler Geldi Kimler Geçti", "Palavra Palavra", "Sana Neler Edeceğim", "Hoş Gör Sen", "Sana Ne Kime Ne", "Bambaşka Biri", "Uykusuz Her Gece" and "O Benim Dünyam", later took their place among the best known songs of both Pekkan's career and the Turkish pop music genre.
 From the 1990s onwards, she worked with various songwriters and arrangers, including Şehrazat and Sezen Aksu.
-During this period, many of her songs such as "Yaz Yaz Yaz", "Sarıl Bana", "Eğlen Güzelim", "Vitrin", "Aynen Öyle" and "Yakar Geçerim" ranked among the best songs on Turkey's music charts.
+During this period, many of her songs such as "Yaz Yaz Yaz", "Sarıl Bana", "Eğlen Güzelim", "Vitrin", "Aynen Öyle" and "Yakar Geçerim" ranked among the top songs on Turkey's music charts.

-Her fame grew steadily throughout the 1970s outside her home country, and particularly in Europe, and it was reinforced by concerts in different countries.
-She also recorded a French album in 1978.
+Her fame grew steadily throughout the 1970s outside her home country, and particularly in Europe (recording a French album in 1978), and she toured internationally.
 Due to her increasing popularity, Pekkan was viewed as a potential candidate to represent Turkey in the Eurovision Song Contest 1980 and she reluctantly accepted to participate in the contest.
 Disappointed that her song "Pet'r Oil" ranked fifteenth in the contest, she decided to take a break from her career for a few years.

-By selling over 15 million records, Ajda Pekkan is one of the best-selling artists of all time in Turkey.
+Having sold over 15 million records, Ajda Pekkan is one of the best-selling artists of all time in Turkey.
 She also holds the title of "State Artist" in Turkey and has been awarded the honorary distinction of Officier of the Ordre des Arts et des Lettres by the French government.
 Three of her albums were included in the list of the Best 100 Albums of Turkey by Hürriyet newspaper.
 In 2016, Pekkan's name appeared in The Hollywood Reporters Power 100, a list of the 100 most powerful women in entertainment.
 Although she does not self-identify as a feminist, many of her songs which tell the stories of powerful women were used as feminist anthems.

 Early life

 Ajda Pekkan was born on 12 February 1946 in Istanbul.
 She is of Bosniak descent.
-Her father Rıdvan Pekkan was a commander in Turkish Navy, and her mother Gülten Nevin Dobruca was a housewife.
+Her father Rıdvan Pekkan was a commander in the Turkish Navy, and her mother Gülten Nevin Dobruca was a housewife.
 Pekkan and her family later moved to Gölcük, Kocaeli, due to her father's work.
 Pekkan, who always wanted to have a child, married for the first time in her 20s and as her husband wanted her to finish her career in music, she got divorced and later cited not having children as the greatest sacrifice she had made to continue her career.
 Sezen Aksu, who is a close friend of Pekkan, said about her influence on her: "She has opened this way to us, thanks to her I am here too.
 Ajda's nickname is Angela.
 We meet quite often at home.
 We do not have any hidden secrets.
 Where Ajda goes or what she eats, I also go there and eat the same thing."